 Some corporations may be baffled that some cyberattacks may only target email addresses.
 However, there is a major reason for that: more than half of Americans believe their list of contacts have high value.

 This is why it’s critical that any of your systems, including your contract management system, meets industry standards for protecting the contact data (e.g. email addresses, physical addresses, phone numbers).
 More importantly, government contractors need to pay special attention to the loss of contact data and other forms of Personal Identifiable Information (PII).

 Several government agencies, such as the Department of Labor, clearly spell that “the loss of PII can result in substantial harm to individuals, including identity theft or other fraudulent use of the information.”
 That is government contractors have to demonstrate due diligence in protecting PII from loss and misuse.

 Cybersecurity should be a priority for your organization because data breaches affect the bottom line, all companies regardless of industry and size aren’t immune to cyberattacks, and organizations, including the government, require contractors to protect PII.
-One way to prevent cybersecurity in contract management is to choose an enterprise contract management system that leverages SAML Single Sign-on (SSO) federated authentication.
+One way to prevent cybersecurity in contract management is to choose a contract management system that leverages SAML Single Sign-on (SSO) federated authentication.